-Mr Ang spent the greater part of his career in the small-medium enterprise financing business, having held the position of Managing Director of GE Commercial Financing (S) Ltd (formerly known as Heller Financial (S) Ltd).
+He spent the greater part of his career in the small-medium enterprise financing business, having held the position of Managing Director of GE Commercial Financing (S) Ltd (formerly known as Heller Financial (S) Ltd).
 He was also concurrently regional director for GE related businesses in the Asia Pacific.
 He was previously an independent director of SK Jewellery Group Limited and PS Group Holdings Ltd.

-Mr Ang holds a Bachelor of Accountancy degree from the University of Singapore.
+Mr Ang holds a Bachelor of Accountancy degree from the University of Singapore and is a Fellow Chartered Accountant of Singapore.